alvyn279/alvyn279v2/cdk/README.md

 ### Pre-reqs

 **You must first deploy the CloudFormation stacks (scaffold and website in that order) once with an admin AWS user**.
 I use environment variables and AWS profiles for credentials resolution.
+Read up on credentials precedence.

 The CDK application scaffold stack will generate an [IAM User with least-privileged access](#design-of-least-privileged-user) to the necessary AWS deployment resources.